-The program of study leading to the MSN degree combines online courses with face-toface classes and clinical experiences offering flexibility to students.
-The curriculum depends on the clinical concentration the student selects.
+The program of study leading to the MSN degree combines online courses with face-to-face classes and clinical experiences offering flexibility to students.
+The curriculum varies per clinical track the student selects.
+Students have the following areas from which to choose: